Tips for Beating the Holiday Blues

 other person’s shoes to understand how they feel.

-Encourage him or her to talk with healthcare provider The holidays can cause people to feel anxious and depressed, but for some, holiday tensions can lead to full-blown clinical depression.
-In fact, many older adults don’t realize they are depressed.
+Encourage them to talk with healthcare provider The holidays can cause people to feel anxious and depressed.
+But for some, holiday tensions can lead to full-blown clinical depression.
+Often, older adults don’t realize they are depressed.
 If you suspect depression in someone you know, you may need to bring it up more than once.
 Let the person know that depression is a treatable medical illness and is not something to be ashamed of.

 DISCLAIMER: This information is not intended to diagnose health problems or to take the place of medical advice or care you receive from your physician or other healthcare provider.
 Always consult your healthcare provider about your medications, symptoms, and health problems.